-In this morning's report we'll take a look ahead to the main releases I think will affect exchange rates.
-If you need to make a currency transfer and would like to find out what exchange rate we can offer, get in touch today for a free quote.
+If you have a transfer to make and would like to see what rate we can offer you, get in touch today for a free quote.